holdencasey7/crc-busy-webscraper/README.md

 ### datacollection.py

 The data collection portion.
 Collect methods use the timer from crctimer.py, which continuously calls scrape_and_insert() for various time lengths.
-Running this file will call collect_forever(), which is aborted with ^C.
+Running this file will call collect_forever(), which is aborted by ^C.

 **scrape_and_insert()**:
 Calls the scraping method defined in scrape.py and inserts this data using crcdb.py methods.
 First checks to see if CRC is closed according to schedule.py, and performs a scheduled close if it is.

 Note: A 'scheduled close' occurs when the current time is known to be a time when the CRC is closed as stated on the GaTech webpage.
 A 'detected close' occurs when the CRC is assumed open, but is actually closed as indicated by waitz.io.
 This is likely during special events or holidays.

 ### crctimer.py

-A helper class to run the data collection portion every 1 minute
+A helper class to run the data collection portion every 1 minute.

 ### schedule.py